 - Snoring, restless leg syndrome, sleep-walking and/or breathing problems

 This post is not meant to be the cure for all of your sleep issues.
 If you think you have a sleep problem, ask your doctor to refer you for a sleep study or incorporate some of the tips below.
 I also found it helpful to track my symptoms and sleep patterns in a sleep log, both of which ultimately helped my doctor diagnose my Severe Obstructive Sleep Apnea.
 In addition to using an APAP machine, I also rely heavily on a sleep routine in order to get a good nights rest.
 The majority of us need a minimum of 8 hours of solid sleep to function well.
 Some people feel refreshed after taking a 15 min “power nap” while others need 7-10 hours of uninterrupted sleep every night just to survive the day.
+Some people who are having trouble with their sleeping seek help from retailers who sell cbd online and use CBD products as a way to help with their sleep.
 Small changes can actually improve your sleep while bad habits can hinder it.
 You’ll know if you are getting enough rest if you are not tired or drowsy the next day.

 Tip #1 – Avoid taking naps during the day.
 If you absolutely need one make sure to limit it to only 30 minutes.

 Tip #2 – Avoid having caffeine or alcohol before bed.
 Some experts say that you should have your last caffeinated beverage by 2pm!
 Others say drinking alcohol before bed decreases deep sleep and increases sleep arousals.
 Bottom line: alcohol and caffeine disrupt sleep.